maja42/rtree/readme.md

     STLT algorithm (Small-Tree-Large-Tree) for tree merging
 - search:
     standard non-recursive R-tree search
+- nearest neighbour:
+    recursive R-tree search with sub-tree pruning using minmax-distances

 ## Acknowledgements

-This library is based on the JavaScript implementation of [rbush](https://github.com/mourner/rbush). \
+Parts of this library are based on the JavaScript implementation [rbush](https://github.com/mourner/rbush). \
-However, certain key aspects have been changed to produce better performance in the go language and additional functionality has been added.
+Certain key aspects have been changed to produce better performance in the go language and additional functionality has been added.